UMass-Rescue/RescueBox/src/FaceDetectionandRecognition/README.md

 - Install Rescue-Box from [link](https://github.com/UMass-Rescue/RescueBox-Desktop)

-- Open Rescue-Box-Desktop and resgiter the model by adding the server IP address and port number in which the server is running.
+- Open Rescue-Box-Desktop and register the model by adding the server IP address and port number in which the server is running.

 - Choose the model from list of available models under the **MODELS** tab.